smartlook/smartlook.github.io/_docs/web/integrations.md

 ---
 title: "Smartlook Integrations"
-subtitle: ""
+subtitle: "Learn how to integrate Smartlook with other services"
-description: "Learn how to integrate Smartlook with other services."
+description: "This document provides concise guides of how to integrate with third parties."
 ---

 ## Segment